matteobiagiola/crawljax/README.md

 -------
 - Fix old dependencies so that it is possible to compile the project;
 - Option to run Crawljax using chrome headless;
-- Login to web applications before starting crawling: possible for 5 applications (see package `com.crawljax.core.configuration.applications`)
+- Login to web applications before starting crawling: possible for 5 applications (see package `com.crawljax.core.configuration.applications`).
+I noticed that Crawljax has problems with applications where a login is needed.
+Even if Crawljax has the right credentials to login, it stops some seconds after the login.
+The reason is still a mistery for me.
+In order to make it work I modified the Crawljax core in such a way that it starts crawling the application after the login is done; in this way I managed to find a configuration to make Crawljax crawl an application for at least 30 minutes.
+The login is specific for each application so if I want to test a new application I have to modify the Crawljax core to add the login process for that application.

 Installation
 -------